The Sourdough Enthusiast’s Guide to Tokyo

 No.4

-A 10-minute walk from Ichigaya Station, No.4 is a bustling bakery cafe offering not only a wide variety of sweet and savory breads but also hot dishes like French toast and pizza.
-Its sourdough, highly praised on a number of websites, is surprisingly disappointing.
+A 10-minute walk from Ichigaya Station, No.4 is a bustling bakery café.
+It offers a wide variety of sweet and savory breads along with hot dishes like French toast and pizza.
+Its sourdough, widely praised online, can feel slightly underwhelming compared with more traditional artisan loaves.
 The dark amber crust is soft after being in a plastic bag on the display shelf for a few hours.
-The crumb is much tighter than Vaner’s, and therefore the texture is denser, at times almost doughy.
 The flavor lacks depth, perhaps due to a low ratio of brown flour, and there’s only a hint of sourness.

 8am – 10pm